Here’s your annual savings targets by the age

 The “Deluxe” version, couples or singles, assumes you’re buying new cars every few years and travelling abroad for multiple months per year, every year, for decades on end.

-Based on some calculations I’ve done for you, you can see how much your enough number might be here.
 There are also a number of case studies to check out on this page – folks that have been there, done that.

 Do you really need this much?